sile-typesetter/sile/README.md

 SILE can be downloaded from [its home page][sile], or directly from [the release page][releases].

 SILE is written in the Lua programming language, so you will need a Lua installation.
 It also relies on external libraries to access fonts and write PDF files.
 Its preferred combination of libraries is [harfbuzz][] and a PDF creation library extracted from TeX.
 It should be possible to harfbuzz from your operating system's package manager.
 (For Harfbuzz to work you will also need freetype2 and fontconfig installed.)
-If this is not possible, SILE will attempt to use the GNOME Pango/Cairo libraries.

 You also need to install the following Lua libraries using [luarocks][] (downloading luarocks if you do not already have it installed).

 * `lpeg`
 * `luaexpat`
 * `luafilesystem`
-* `lgi` (required for Pango-Cairo only)

 If you are building from a a git clone, start by running the script to setup your environment (if you are using the source tarball this is unnecessary):